zhangyuanwei/node-siri/README.md

 ## Troubleshooting

-* You should be running all the commands from the main `node-siri` directory.
 * Ensure your iDevice resolves `guzzoni.apple.com` as your `node-siri` server.
 * `DEPTH_ZERO_SELF_SIGNED_CERT` : Ensure your `node-siri` server is